Sign up for occasional email updates.

 A left to right wind causes bullets to hit low.
 A right to left wind causes bullets to hit high.
 (Note that this would be reversed for a rifle with a left hand twist.)
 So rather than wind causing a pure horizontal dispersion as you might picture, it actually causes a a dispersion at an angle.
 The faster your rifle's twist, the greater that angle will be.

 Now I don't know about you, but it's hard enough for me to keep track of the horizontal impact of the wind without having to worry about a vertical component.
-By the way, the angles of the lines on the figure are drawn to scale for a Sierra 168 grain MatchKing with a right hand twist at 2,600 fps.
+By the way, the angles of the lines on the figure are drawn to scale for a Sierra 168 grain MatchKing with a right hand twist at 2,600 fps at 100 yards.

 For the highest levels of accuracy, pick a high-quality bullet that will give you acceptable ballistics at the range you need.
 Then get a barrel with the slowest twist that will stabilize that bullet.
 Adding a little more twist "just to be sure" will degrade your accuracy by a small amount.
 Ask around and see what others are using - use the slowest twist that seems to work at the ranges you'll be shooting.